 This unit consists of a Riverhawk flexible coupling with a Riverhawk Hydraulic Torque Coupler and hub on each end to interface with the customer shaft.
-The hubs differ at each end of the assembly since the mating shaft sizes are different at the drive and load ends.

 The Riverhawk flexible coupling consists of a center spacer tube bolted to a flex assembly at each end.
 It also includes all of the applicable hardware.